-The Auditor's Responsibilities in Relation to the Financial Statement Audit (Ref: Para.
+The Auditor's Responsibilities in Relation to the Financial Statement Audit (Ref.
+Para.
 14)

-A9.
-The auditor's responsibilities in relation to the financial statement audit are often included in the engagement letter or other suitable form of written agreement that records the agreed terms of the engagement.
-Providing those charged with governance with a copy of that engagement letter or other suitable form of written agreement may be an appropriate way to communicate with them regarding such matters as:
+- A9.
+The auditor's responsibilities in relation to the financial statement audit are often included in the engagement letter or other suitable form of written agreement that records the agreed terms of the engagement.6 Law, regulation or the governance structure of the entity may require those charged with governance to agree the terms of the engagement with the auditor.
+When this is not the case, providing those charged with governance with a copy of that engagement letter or other suitable form of written agreement may be an appropriate way to communicate with them regarding such matters as: - The auditor's responsibility for performing the audit in accordance with SLAuSs, which is directed towards the expression of an opinion on the financial statements.
+The matters that SLAuSs require to be communicated, therefore, include significant matters arising during the audit of the financial statements that are relevant to those charged with governance in overseeing the financial reporting process.